 Research

 How do other animals think about the world?
 Why are their capacities different from (or similar to) our own?
 We answer these questions by studying the cognition, behavior and physiology of different primate species.
 We partner with parks, sanctuaries, zoos and research centers to study primate populations living in socially- and ecologically-rich contexts, often semi-free-ranging.
 To study nonhuman cognition, we design games that primates play to get a treat, or show them novel stimuli to see how they respond.
-We further collaborate with veterinarians to collect biological samples either voluntarily or during routine health exams, and we collaborate with organizations studying wild primates to understand cognition, behavior, and health in the field.
+We integrate this with behavioral observations of their interactions in natural social groups.
+We further collaborate with veterinarians to collect biological samples either voluntarily or during routine health exams.
+Finally, we collaborate with organizations studying wild primates to understand cognition, behavior, and health in the field.
 Our research always prioritizes the conservation, welfare, and well-being of the primates we work with, many of which are endangered species.
-We also aim to promote sharing of knowledge and capacity-building with local collaborators and partner institutions in our work.
+We also aim to promote sharing of knowledge and capacity-building with local collaborators and partner institutions in our work, as well as more broadly with the general public through our outreach site Primate Learning in Action.

-Our research is supported by the National Science Foundation, the National Institutes of Health, the Leakey Foundation, and the Sloan Foundation.
+Our research has been supported by the National Science Foundation, the National Institutes of Health, the Leakey Foundation, and the Sloan Foundation.

 Evolutionary variation in cognition